Arvoria/RobaseService/docs/Guide/usage.md

 ```

 !!! warning
-    You can *only* update or modify keys which are a table, you cannot send a request directly to "UpdateWhatever", this will fail.
+    You can *only* update or modify keys that are a table, you cannot send a request directly to "UpdateWhatever", this will fail.

 #### Using BatchUpdateAsync